fail Statement

 end

-Both keywords return the Data context to the host with all mutations applied.
-See return for the success counterpart.
+All three keywords return the Data context to the host with all mutations applied.
+See exit for the success counterpart and return for function returns.

 Back to top